Art Libraries Society of North America: Art Documentation

 Art Documentation is the official journal of the Art Libraries Society of North America and is published twice yearly by the University of Chicago Press.
 Art Documentation includes articles and information relevant to art librarianship and visual resources curatorship.
 The publication includes practical information for the ARLIS/NA community such as committee, conference, meeting, chapter and member updates.

-Occasional Papers & Online Publications
+Occasional papers and online publications

 Manuscripts for purchase on art information issues with such topics on staffing standards and core competencies.
 Resources are available for download on the ARLIS/NA website.